 Running the distance of 10k is no easy challenge.
 Running 10K with a missing kneecap is an even harder one.

-6 years ago Ali was only 9 years old when he was accidentally knocked off a narrow boat and dragged into the propeller, sustaining terrible injuries to both his legs.
+Ali was only 9 years old when he was accidentally knocked off a narrow boat in 2012 and dragged into the propeller, sustaining terrible injuries to both his legs.
 Ali not only lost his kneecap, but also lost all of his left knee bending mechanism, 60% of his lower right leg and had to undergo numerous lengthy operations including a muscle and soft tissue transplant to reconstruct his leg.
-Our Critical Care team were called to the scene and stabilised Ali enough to safely transport him to Frenchay Hospital, Bristol.
-After the accident Ali was told that he would never walk unaided again, yet through sheer grit and determination he has defied all odds and completed the Bristol 10K earlier this year.
+Our Critical Care Team were called to the scene and stabilised Ali enough to safely transport him to Frenchay Hospital, Bristol.
+After the accident Ali was told that he would never walk unaided again, yet through sheer grit and determination he has defied all odds and completed the Bristol 10K in 2018.

-Since that fateful day, Ali and his family have stayed in close contact with Pete, the GWAAC paramedic on the day.
-Ali and his dad decided raise money and awareness for the charity by taking on the challenge of running the Bristol 10K, a gruelling run for anyone.
+Since that fateful day, Ali and his family have stayed in close contact with Pete, the GWAAC Specialist Paramedic on the day.
+Ali and his dad decided to raise money and awareness for the charity by taking on the challenge of running the Bristol 10K, a gruelling run for anyone.

-Andrew, Ali’s dad explains: ‘’the fact that he's ready to take on this challenge is a mark of just how far he's come.
-He wants to give something back to these incredible people and remind us all that we should never give up, no matter what life dishes up.’’
+Andrew, Ali’s dad, explains: ‘’the fact that he was ready to take on this challenge is a mark of just how far he's come.
+He wanted to give something back to these incredible people and remind us all that we should never give up, no matter what life dishes up.’’

 The challenge day

-Even though the conditions were hot and running tough, together as a team, with support from their family and the GWAAC team, they crossed the finish line with beaming smiles!
-Not only did they finish with a time of 1 hour, they have also raised an astonishing amount of £4140.00 for GWAAC.
+Even though the conditions were hot and the running tough, together as a team and with support from their family and the GWAAC team, they crossed the finish line with beaming smiles!
+Not only did they finish with a time of one hour, they also raised an astonishing amount of £4,140.00 for GWAAC.